 It is that last description – compared to drugs categorized as Schedule III – that is important here.
 Xanax, Valium, and Klonopin may be less addictive than, say, ketamine, but that does not mean people cannot become addictive to, or dependent upon, them.
 As with any drug, if your body builds an immunity, you may require a stronger dose in order to feel the effects.

 When this fails to work, many people turn to opioids – prescription or otherwise.
-According to the Centers for Disease Control and Prevention (CDC), “More than 30 percent of overdoses involving opioids also involve benzodiazepines.”
-Many patients are prescribed both medications simultaneously, despite evidence of the dangers, including “A cohort study in North Carolina [which] found that the overdose death rate among patients receiving both types of medications was 10 times higher than among those only receiving opioids.”
+According to the Centers for Disease Control and Prevention (CDC), “more than 30 percent of overdoses involving opioids also involve benzodiazepines.”
+Many patients are prescribed both medications simultaneously, despite evidence of the dangers, including “a cohort study in North Carolina [which] found that the overdose death rate among patients receiving both types of medications was 10 times higher than among those only receiving opioids.”

-However, because these are all prescription medications, you may also face charges of prescription fraud if you are found to have too many pills, or pills that have not been prescribed to you.
+However, because these are all prescription medications, you may also face charges of prescription drug fraud if you are found to have too many pills, or pills that have not been prescribed to you.

 If you are convicted of manufacturing, selling, or possessing Valium, Klonopin, or Xanax, you could face up to $15,000 in fines, and/or up to 5 years in prison.

-Additional penalties for felony drug convictions
+What are the penalties for a felony drug conviction?

 Felony convictions for Schedule IV drug crimes can cost you more than just fines and time: it can cost you a shot at a better future, after you have served your time, or sought treatment.
 A felony conviction on your record means you may be denied access to housing, education, and financial assistance, either through loans or by the federal government.

 More pressing, however, may be the loss of your professional licenses.
 If you work in the healthcare or security industries, for example, and have been convicted of a drug crime involving Xanax, Valium, or Klonopin (or any prescription drug), you will lose your medical license, and you will lose your right to carry a firearm.
-This can preclude you from finding work in your chosen field, even those you have served your sentence.
+This can preclude you from finding work in your chosen field, even after you have served your sentence.

 Defenses to drug charges involving Klonopin, Valium, or Xanax

 The consequences for Schedule IV drug crimes may depend, in part, on whether the defendant had an addiction to the drug.
 Someone with an addiction will need medical help to reduce or end their dependency on the drug and the underlying problems that caused the drug to be originally prescribed.
-Maryland has 36 Drug Courts, which “serve as an alternative to traditional pathways for addressing drug crimes in the state, namely jail time.”
+Maryland has 36 drug courts, which serve as an alternative to traditional pathways for addressing drug crimes in the state, namely jail time.
 You may be able to avoid prison by seeking treatment in a specialized program if you are a first-time offender.

 We may also be able to work out a deal for pretrial or judiciary diversion.
 If you are a first-time offender, the prosecutor or judge may offer you a deal which will keep your record clean.
 In this case, you may be assigned to community service, or a treatment program.
 If you follow the rules of the program, you may avoid a criminal record altogether.